-On 19 December, 2022, the company announced the appointment of Gaurav Jandwani as Executive Director, Media & Broadcast effective 03 January, 2023.
+On 19 December 2022, the Arqiva announced the appointment of Gaurav Jandwani as Executive Director, Media & Broadcast effective 03 January 2023.
 Gaurav joins from Telia, where he was Business Head, TV & Streaming and sits on the Arqiva Executive Committee reporting to CEO Shuja Khan.